 Author Katherine Dunn

 I just read Geek Love in perfect timing for this list.
 I cannot think of a more dysfunctional family that I would want to avoid for the holidays.
-To check out my full reviews of this book go here for spoiler free or here for spoiler full.
+Check out my full review and summary.

 Geek Love is about a carnival family that purposefully bred their own freak show.
 In addition to being deformed in their own unique ways all of the characters are their own breed of sadistic and cruel.
 They manipulate each other in ways that truly show the lowest that humans can go.
 And if that’s how they treat family just imagine how they treat outsiders!